JensRoland/kegstand/README.md

 <h3 align="center">The Developer's Toolbelt For Accelerating <em>Mean Time To Party</em> on AWS</h3>
 <p align="center">created by <a href="https://jensroland.com/">Jens Roland</a> and fueled by a non-zero amount of alcohol</p>
-<p align="center"><a href="https://kegstand.dev/demo">Watch a 3-minute demo</a></p>
+<p align="center"><a href="https://kegstand.dev/demo">Watch a 3-minute demo</a></p><!-- markdown-link-check-disable-line -->

 <br />

 ## 🥂💃🕺 Welcome to the Party! 🥂💃🕺

 Kegstand is a free and open-source framework for creating Python APIs and services.
 It allows you to rapidly build and deploy services on AWS.
-We all have better things to do than `print(json.dumps(event))` all day long, and Kegstand is here to help you get to the party &mdash; *and into Prod* &mdash; a lot faster.
+We all have better things to do than `print(json.dumps(event))` all day long, and Kegstand is here to help you get to the party &mdash; _and into Prod_ &mdash; a lot faster.

 **It provides:**